sarthakjain03/neura-dynamics-frontend-assignment/README.md

-# 🛒 React Fake Store
+# 🛒 Neura Dynamics Frontend Assignment

 A responsive e-commerce web app built with **React**, **Redux Toolkit**, and the **Fake Store API**.
 This application allows users to browse products, search, filter, sort, and manage a list of favorite items.